Jasoncmc2002/ECE651/doc/Objective Problem Management Frontend.md

 # Quality Requirements

 - There should be authentication when using the objective problem management: no access for students, access to owned problems for teachers (can only access problems created by themselves), full access to any problems for administrators.
 "Access" means edit and delete.
+- There should be a main page for both objective and programming problems sub-pages, like a fork in the road.
+Sub-pages should have a similar UI design, easy to switch between them like using tabs on Chrome.

 # API Used